FROM RESEARCH to PRACTICE

 Youth Today is offering our third 30-minute lunch-time webinar series which can be used by Out-of-School Time (OST) and youth development practitioners to design research-based programs and quality instructional activities.
 Each webinar pairs researchers with practitioners from out-of-school time programs, beginning with an overview of the research literature on the topic, followed by practitioners discussing their program in relation to the research.
 The webinar ends with a lively dialogue between the presenters and the audience.

-Each registrant - whether or not they attend the live webinar - receives the following materials, including:
+Each registrant - whether or not they attend the live webinar - receives the webinar video and supplemental materials, including:

 - A resource list, including references and links

-- A link for streaming the video from our Vimeo site
+- A link for streaming the password-protected video of the webinar from our Vimeo site

-- A training tip sheet on how to use the webinar for turn-around training
+- A training tip sheet on how to use the video and materials for turn-around training

-Register here Youth Today OST HUB Fall-Winter 2016 Webinars or click on individual titles below to register.
-Archives of our past webinar series will also soon be available for purchase.
+REGISTER HERE Youth Today OST HUB Fall-Winter 2016 Webinars or click on individual titles below to register.

 SEPTEMBER 29|Thurs|1pmET Culturally-Based Programs to support English Language Learners in OST.
 Leigh Patel, Boston College; Wilmer Quinones and Juan Maldonado, Sociedad Latina.